 Your Eye Doctor's Appointment Could Change Your Life

-So the next time you visit Dr. Dempsey at Colchester Eye Care in Colchester, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
-Dr. Dempsey can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
+So the next time you visit Dr. Paradis at Colchester Eye Care in Colchester, remember that a comprehensive eye exam can do more than determine your eyeglasses or contacts prescription.
+Dr. Paradis can evaluate your eyes for existing or potential health issues, and communicate them to your primary care physician for the best possible care.
 By knowing that you're at risk for a certain disease, you can take precautions early on and manage the condition as needed.
 After all, an ounce of prevention is worth a pound of cure.

 Call Colchester Eye Care on 860-537-2020 to schedule an eye exam with our Colchester optometrist.